trinodb/trino/presto-docs/src/main/sphinx/develop/system-access-control.rst

 ``SystemAccessControlFactory`` is responsible for creating a ``SystemAccessControl`` instance.
-It also defines a ``SystemAccessControl`` name which is used by the administrator in a Presto configuration.
+It also defines a ``SystemAccessControl`` name which is used by the administrator in a Trino configuration.

 ``SystemAccessControl`` implementations have several responsibilities: